-Multi-cueing advocate Yvonne Siu-Runyan provides the following example of how she thinks a child ‘reads’ an unknown word: “A child encounters the word ‘butterflies’ in a story,” said Siu-Runyan.
+Another phonics sceptic, Yvonne Siu-Runyan, provided the following example of how she believes a child ‘reads’ an unknown word: “A child encounters the word ‘butterflies’ in a story,” said Siu-Runyan.
 “The first time he reads it as ‘b-flies.’
 Maybe the next time he reads it as ‘butt-flies’ and the next time as ‘betterflies.’
 For me to assume he’s not going to get it would be a mistake, because finally he’ll say to himself, ‘Does this make sense?’
 He’ll look at the pictures of butterflies [in the book] and say to himself, ‘Oh, this is a story about butterflies!’
 And he’ll get it right after that.
 It’s a lot more complicated a process than handing a child a list of words.”
 (Charlotte Allen)

-Some teachers believe that beginning readers should be encouraged to try out a variety of word reading strategies because ”All children are different” (have different learning styles) often phrased as ”One size doesn’t fit all”, as this will enable them to find their own ”preferred approach” to reading words.
-Prof. Pamela Snow’s response is, ”This is one of those simplistic truisms that got into the education water and is now difficult to remove.
+Some teachers believe that beginning readers should be encouraged to try out a range of word reading strategies because ”all children are different” (have different learning styles), often phrased as ”one size doesn’t fit all”, as this will enable them to find their own ”preferred approach” to read words.
+Prof. Pamela Snow responded: ”This is one of those simplistic truisms that got into the education water and is now difficult to remove.
 If there’s 7 billion people on this planet, there are not 7 billion different learning needs.
-Teaching would be impossible if that was the case” (http://pamelasnow.blogspot.co.uk/2017/08/whos-in-your-reading-instruction-family.html).
+Teaching would be impossible if that was the case”

 ”Rescind the idea that all children are different.
 The idea that each of us has a distinct learning style is a myth.
 Brain imaging shows that we all rely on very similar brain circuits and learning rules.”